Are you tired of having a smelly house?

 As air passes through the Activated Carbon filter, odor particles are adsorbed to the material, while fresh air passes through the other side.

-The advantage of Activated Carbon filters is that they can remove smells from all sorts of sources, which is why you’ll find them in the best air purifier for pet odors, mold smells, cooking, garbage, paint, chemical vapors, etc.
+The advantage of Activated Carbon filters is that they can remove smells from all sorts of sources, which is why you’ll find them in the best air purifier for all types of odors: pets, mold, cooking, garbage, paint, chemical vapors, etc.

-While many of the top air purifiers today come with a HEPA filter, it’s important for you to know that this particular filter cannot remove odors.
+While many of the top air purifiers today come with a HEPA filter, it’s important for you to know that this particular filter cannot remove odors molecules.

 Instead, HEPA filters are designed to capture solid particles, like dust, pollen, pet dander, visible smoke, and bacteria.